Evening grosbeak: Taxonomy

 The IOC checklist and the Handbook of the Birds of the World place the evening grosbeak and the closely related hooded grosbeak in the genus Hesperiphona.
 However, the Clements Checklist and the AOS checklist place the evening and hooded grosbeaks in the genus Coccothraustes with the hawfinch.

 The genus Hesperiphona was introduced by Charles Lucien Bonaparte in 1850.
-The name is from Ancient Greek hesperos, "evening", and phone "cry", and the specific vespertina is Latin for "evening".
+The name is from Ancient Greek hesperos meaning "evening" and phōnē meaning "sound" or "cry".
+The specific epithet is from Latin vespertinus meaning "of evening", "of twilight" or "crepuscular".